What is Tennis Elbow?

 - Medication.
 Using non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen or Motrin.

 - Physical therapy.
-Specific exercises are helpful for strengthening the muscles of the forearm.
+Specific exercises help strengthen the muscles of the forearm.

 - Regenerative medicine.
 In PRP therapy, the healing platelets from your blood are extracted and then re-injected into the injured elbow.